(For CoC grant writers, this document is also available in PDF Format.)

 The College of Computing at Georgia Tech:

 The College of Computing Building (CCB) houses administrative offices for the College, instructional classrooms and labs, and the Institute for Robotics & Intelligent Machines (IRIM) at Georgia Tech, as well as meeting space for undergraduate and graduate student organizations.
-CCB is the instructional center of the College, housing 9 classrooms and 3 instructional spaces for meetings between students, teaching assistants, and instructors.
+CCB is the instructional center of the College, housing 6 classrooms and 16 instructional spaces for meetings between students, teaching assistants, and instructors.
 The general clusters provided by OIT are available to students taking a CS course requiring specialized resources.
 A spacious Commons Area provides ample seating and computer networking which fosters both formal and informal learning opportunities and collaboration.
-A highly visible conference room is equipped with a Cisco TelePresence C40 system and is available to all faculty, staff and students for conducting meetings with remote collaborators.
-CCB also houses a 2000 sq. ft. data center providing over 500 Kilowatts of power and cooling capacity for the College’s research and instructional computational servers.
+CCB also houses a 2000 sq. ft. data center providing over 1.25 Megawatts of power and cooling capacity for the College’s research and instructional computational servers.
 The building's advanced infrastructure provides 1 Gbps networking to all ports with a 40 Gbps uplink to the campus network as well as high-density 802.11ac wireless networking support.

 The Klaus Advanced Computing Building (KACB), dedicated in 2006, is located in the heart of the Georgia Tech campus and houses some of the most advanced computing labs and innovative educational technology in the world.
 The 414,000 square-foot building consists of some 70 research laboratories, 6 instructional labs, 5 large classrooms and a 200-seat auditorium.
 The building has a substantial number of environmental and sustainable features achieving the prestigious LEED Gold rating from the U.S. Green Building Council.
 Environmentally friendly features include creative use of the 6-acre urban campus site to preserve over 50 percent of the site as green space, a storm water collection system to provide water for irrigation, energy efficient heating, cooling and lighting systems, and extensive use of recyclable materials.